inpsyde/vip-composer-plugin/README.md

 Because the latter should be surely kept under version control, while the former probably not, it would be necessary to rely on quite complex (and honestly hard to maintain) `.gitignore` configuration.

-By using separate folders, like this plugins does, the folders in root contain only custom work to keep under version control, and then the command take care of copying them alongside other dependencies that Composer takes care of placing in proper place (thanks to a custom installer shipped with the plugin).
+By using separate folders, like this plugins does, the folders in root contain only custom work to be kept under version control, and then the command take care of copying them alongside other dependencies that Composer takes care of placing in proper place (thanks to a custom installer shipped with the plugin).

 This way the `/vip` folder can be completely Git-ignored and it also becomes completely disposable, which is a good things for folders that are automatically generated.

 However this approach has also a downside.
 When one of those custom plugin/theme/mu-plugin in the root folder, but also anything in `/config` , `/private` and `/images`, is edited, the local installation will not recognize the changes.
-For the reason that the local WordPress installation `/wp-content` contents are symlinked to the folders inside `/vip` (git-ignored) and not to the what's in root folder (tracked).
+Because local WordPress `/wp-content` contents are symlinked to the folders inside `/vip` (git-ignored) and not to the what's in root folder (tracked).

-Which means that after every change to those files the command should be run again, to let it copy everything again.
+Which means that after every change to those files the plugin command should be run again, to let it copy everything again.

 Besides being not very "developer friendly" the `--local` option makes the plugin do quite a lot of things, that are not necessary in the case, for example, a single configuration entry or a single MU plugin have been modified.

-This is why the plugins provides the option `--sync-dev-paths`.
+This is why the plugin command provides the option `--sync-dev-paths`.

-This flag must be used as the **only** flag, and make the command just copy the dev paths from root inside `/vip`.
+This flag must be used as the **only** flag, and makes the command just copy the dev paths from root to `/vip`.

 This is a quite fast operation.
-So fast that it might be used in combination with some "watch" technique (provided by IDEs or by tool of choice), that basically run this comment when anything in the "dev paths" in root changes.
+So fast that it might be used in combination with some "watch" technique (provided by IDEs or by tool of choice), that basically run this comment when anything in the "dev paths" inside root folder changes.
 This make the developer experience much better.

 Example: